seth586/guides/FreeNAS/freenas_5_lnd.md

 # su bitcoin
 bitcoin@bitcoin:~ % lncli create
 ```
 Follow the prompt to create a wallet.
-Pick a strong wallet password!
+Write down your 24 word seed on paper, and store it somewhere safe.
+Pick a strong wallet password, too!

 We are done with this terminal, close it.